 4. Suzuki DR-Z400SM

 The Suzuki DR-Z400SM is a supermoto that brings dirt bike agility and fun to the pavement.
-With a 398cc engine and lightweight design, the DR-Z400SM offers a thrilling and nimble ride that’s perfect for urban environments.
+With a 398cc engine and lightweight design, the DR-Z400SM offers an exciting and nimble ride that’s perfect for urban environments.
 The DR-Z400SM is the go-to option for those who want a supermoto experience with Suzuki’s renowned reliability.

 Pros